-Ian Wright | Treasurer
+Ian Wright | Chair

-Jane Gaetani-Black | Director
+Jane Gaetani-Black | Vice Chair

 Jane’s health sector experience is extensive.
-With expertise in project management and governance Jane’s senior management roles typically involve the development of health and related aged care policies, programs and services.
-Skilled in collaboration and communication Jane implements significant health system and operational changes to meet contemporary health care directions and needs.
+With expertise in project management and governance Jane’s senior management roles typically involve the development of health and related aged care policies, programs, and services.
+Skilled in collaboration and communication Jane implements significant health system and operational changes to meet contemporary healthcare directions and needs.
 Jane’s leadership style promotes both natural and social justice and equality.

-Amy Baker | Director
+Elisabeth Baraka | Director